Video Deblurring by Fitting to Test Data: Experiments

-According to Table~\ref{tbl:Metric}, the rates of Ours are all larger than the baselines, which shows our fitting-to-test-data pipeline is preferred by most users.
+According to Table~\ref{tbl:Metric}, the rates of Ours are all larger than the baselines on the two datasets, which shows our fitting-to-test-data pipeline is preferred by most users.
+For our accelerated pipeline, we conduct experiments on the Real-World dataset with general scenarios.
 To some extent, our accelerated pipeline scarifies the image quality to shorten the running time to about 5 minutes.
 However, it can still outperform the state-of-the-art methods.

 All the results are statistically significant with $p < \num{1e-3}$, and 30 participants are involved in each comparison.
-Figure~\ref{fig:result_1} displays visual comparison examples on different scenarios.
-We show more comparisons in the supplementary material.
+Figure~\ref{fig:result_1} and Figure~\ref{fig:result_bdd} display visual comparison examples on different scenarios.